Tech-Hades/Password_based_lock/README.md

-# Password_based_lock
+# Password based lock
-Password based lock system using 8051 microcontroller
+Password based lock system using 8051 microcontroller.
+The code and the circuit diagram are included in the folders!